 Q: What type of pillow should a side sleeper use?

 A: As we just mentioned, most people sleep on their side.
 Pillow designers are well aware of this and do their utmost to design pillows that will enable side sleepers to obtain relief from their neck pain.
 If you’re a side sleeper with neck pain, you’ll want to pay particular attention to how thick the pillow is.
 It’s ‘loft’ in other words.
 Also, the fill material is important.
 You want something that is firm but not hard.
 And you want the pillow to promote the natural alignment of your spine.
 Several of the pillows on our list will do a good job allowing side sleepers to achieve that alignment even if they frequently move during the night.

 Q: What are pillows for neck pain made from?

-A: The pillows on our list represent the state of the pillow maker’s art and are fashioned from an array of leading edge materials.
+A: The pillows on our list represent the state of the pillow maker’s art and are fashioned from an array of leading-edge materials.
 These materials include memory foam, down, latex foam, polyester, microbeads, buckwheat (15) and various water-based materials.
-Most are not only comfortable and durable they’re also hypoallergenic, resistant to dust mites and other microscopic life forms as well as being easy to clean.
-One of the main reasons this type of pillow is often considerably more expensive than standard pillow is because they are fashioned from such high-end materials.
+Most are not only comfortable and durable; they’re also hypoallergenic, resistant to dust mites and other microscopic life forms, as well as being easy to clean.
+One of the main reasons this type of pillow is often considerably more expensive than standard pillow is because of the high-end materials.

 Q: Should I use a firm or soft pillow for neck pain?